aeon-toolkit/aeon/docs/getting_started.md

 Transformers inheriting from the [BaseSeriesTransformer](transformations.base.BaseSeriesTransformer) in the `aeon.transformations.series` package transform a single (possibly multivariate) time series into a different time series or a feature vector.
+More info to follow.

 The following example shows how to use the [AutoCorrelationSeriesTransformer](transformations.series.AutoCorrelationSeriesTransformer)